 Oxycodone can typically be detected in a person’s system for up to four days, but this number can vary depending on personal factors.
 These factors include age, metabolism, duration of use, and the amount of drug ingested.

 If you or someone you know is struggling with Oxycodone addiction, help is available.
-The Bluffs is one of the many treatment facilities that provide addiction programs to help individuals overcome prescription drug abuse.
+Vertava Health of Ohio is one of the many treatment facilities that provide addiction programs to help individuals overcome prescription drug abuse.

 What Is Oxycodone?

 Oxycodone is a drug used to relieve moderate to severe pain and is classified as an opioid (narcotic).
 These drugs change how your body feels and responds to pain.
 Oxycodone can come in a variety of forms, from rapid release to extended-release tablets.